superfaceai/station/README.md

 ### Upload

+**note**: Do not upload to production unless you are 100% sure

 Uploads map/profile/provider to Store - use paths to `.supr` file for profiles, `.suma` for maps and `.json` for providers.
 Do not use path ending with `.ast.json` (compiled files).

 ```
 yarn upload {path}
 ```

+Url is by default set to: `https://superface.dev` if you want to upload files to production (`https://superface.ai`) you can use `-P` flag.

 ## Adding new capability